devjgm/papers/cpp_civil_time.md

 ## Examples

-The following examples show how to use the proposed Civil Time Library, as well as illustrate interesting semantics of various API points.
+The following examples show usage of the proposed Civil Time Library, as well as illustrate interesting semantics of various API points.

-As a shorthand in the examples below, the YMDHMS fields of a civil time type may be shown as a string of the form `YYYY-MM-DD HH:MM:SS`.
+As a shorthand in the examples below, the YMDHMS fields of a civil time type may be shown as a string of the form `YYYY-MM-DD hh:mm:ss`.
 Fields omitted from the string format still exist and are assumed to have their minimum value.
 For
 example: